CS341W-Admin/drive-thru/README.md

 ## Business Requirements
 ### 1. User Interface
 1. Orders will be submitted via browser, using a simple HTML form.
-2. Customers will see the results of processing on the screen for the following:
+2. Customers will see real-time feedback for the following:
-   1. Order details: customer name, order number, time of order, sandwich type(s), quantity for each, and total price)
+   1. Order details: customer name, order number, time of order, sandwich type(s), quantity for each
-   2. Current status of order
+   2. Current workflow status (e.g., prepping, cooking).
 3. Customers will "pay" for their orders through the browser interface, typing the amount and clicking a "Pay" button.
+   1. Failure to pay an adequate amount will result in order failure (see below).
-4. Upon completion of the transaction, the customer will receive an appropriate message (e.g., "Thank you," "Sorry we could not complete your order,").
+4. Upon completion of the transaction, the customer will receive an appropriate message
+   1. Success: Thank you notice with presentation of food (i.e., images of the food)
+   2. Failure: "Sorry" notice (e.g., "Sorry!
+We could not complete your order").

 ### 2. Payment System
 1. Full payment must be received from the customer prior to submitting the order to the kitchen.
-2. Overpayments will be used as tips, whereas underpayment will result in a canceled order and a refund.
+2. Underpayment will result in a canceled order and a refund.
+3. Overpayments get tracked as tips for employees.
+McCluckels does not give change.
-3. If a payment is successful but the order cannot be fulfilled, then this will result in a canceled order and a refund.
+3. If a payment is successful but the order cannot be fulfilled for any reason, then the order will be canceled.
+The funds __do not__ get counted as receipts.
-4. All successful orders/payments are accumulated in the "cash drawer."
-Accumulate the exact full amount of the purchase only.
+4. All successful orders/payments will be accumulated (session totals) in the receipts for the given product (e.g., regular, spicy, deluxe).
-5. McCluckels does not give change.
-Any overpayments go to employees immediately and are not tracked.
+   1. Accumulate the exact full amount of the purchases only, not overpayments.
+(Reminder: Overpayments go as tips to employees.)

 ### 3. Process Steps
 A successful order will have the following sequence:
 1. Take order
 2. Accept payment
+3. Update inventory _Note: This is tracked at a product name level, not at element level (e.g., buns, patties)_
-3. Submit order to kitchen and receive food
+4. Submit order to kitchen and receive food
-4. Serve meal
-5. Thank customer
+5. Serve meal and thank customer

 ## Technical Requirements
 ### 1. User Interface